umarshai/learn/docs/angular/rxjs.md

 ##
-!!! note "Map"
+!!! note "tap"
     * ** Performs a side effect for each emission, such as logging or updating UI, without modifying the emitted value.**
-    * **Scenario**: Logging API Response
-You want to log the API response for debugging purposes but don’t want to modify the data.
+    * **Scenario**: Logging API Response.You want to log the API response for debugging purposes but don’t want to modify the data.

     * **Use Case**: Use tap for logging, triggering side effects, or updating UI elements without affecting the data flow.